syncfusion-content/blazor-docs/blazor/rich-text-editor/tools.md

 ### Removing built-in tool from Toolbar

-You can remove the build-in tools from the toolbar by using the [RichTextEditorToolbarSettings.Items](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorToolbarSettings.html#Syncfusion_Blazor_RichTextEditor_RichTextEditorToolbarSettings_Items) property.
+Remove the build-in tools from the toolbar by using the [RichTextEditorToolbarSettings.Items](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorToolbarSettings.html#Syncfusion_Blazor_RichTextEditor_RichTextEditorToolbarSettings_Items) property.

-In the following example, Some default toolbar items removed and only added the required toolbar items.
+In the following example, some default toolbar items are removed, and only the required toolbar items are added.

 {% tabs %}
 {% highlight razor %}